keycloak/keycloak-containers/server/README.md

     docker run -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak

+Note that there are still per-package loglevel defaults.

 ### Enabling proxy address forwarding

 When running Keycloak behind a proxy, you will need to enable proxy address forwarding.